-- Heat rapeseed oil in a large saucepan.
+- Heat rapeseed oil in a large saucepan over medium-high heat.

 - Add onions and gently fry for three minutes, until onions turn clear.

-- Add parsnip chunks and potato cubes and let it steam for another minute.
+- Add parsnip and potato cubes and let it steam for another minute.

-- Pour vegetable broth into the saucepan and let it come to a boil.
+- Pour vegetable broth into the saucepan, cover and bring to a boil.

-- Reduce heat to simmer.
-Cover and cook for 20 minutes or until the potatoes are soft.
+- Cook stirring occasionally over medium heat for 20 minutes or until the potatoes are soft.

 - Remove from heat.

-- Season with lemon juice, salt and pepper.
+- Season to taste with salt and pepper + lemon juice

 - Let it simmer again at low heat for 5 minutes (but do not boil).